eddiethedean/mutablekeysdict/README.md

 # MutableKeysDict

-A pure python dictionary that allows the keys to be mutatated.
+A pure python dictionary class that allows the keys to be mutated.

 ## Description

 Use MutableKeysDict if you need a dict that can mutate the keys and still work.
+MutableKeysDict keys still need to be hashable.
+Use dictanykey if you need a dict that can use unhashable keys.

 ## Getting Started